-- Less than one percent - (1) All listed directorships are held in companies with securities registered under Section 12 of the Exchange Act or in companies registered as investment companies under the Investment Company Act of 1940, as amended, excluding the U.S.-Russia Foundation (Ms. Horn). - (2) Includes the following common shares that may be purchased pursuant to stock options that are exercisable within 60 days: David Simon-250,000; Richard S. Sokolov-50,000; James M. Barkley-5,000; and all directors and executive officers as a group-305,000. - (3) Includes the following common shares that may be issued upon exchange of units held by the following persons on March 8, 2010: the estate of Melvin Simon, Herbert Simon, David Simon, MSA and affiliates of MSA-31,513,363; Richard S. Sokolov-63,706; and all directors and executive officers as a group-31,577,069.
-Units are exchangeable either for common shares (on a one-for-one basis) or for cash. - (4) Includes the following restricted shares which are subject to vesting requirements: Melvyn E. Bergstein-1,889; Linda Walker Bynoe-1,732; Karen N. Horn, Ph.D.-1,889; Allan Hubbard-1,625; Reuben S. Leibowitz-1,732; Daniel C. Smith, Ph.D.-1,625; J. Albert Smith, Jr.-2,204; David Simon-26,841; Richard S. Sokolov-20,866; Stephen E. Sterrett-13,945; James M. Barkley-14,050; John Rulli-13,139; and all directors and executive officers as a group-120,249.
-Includes shares acquired through the reinvestment of dividends on common shares held in the Director Deferred Compensation Plan. - (5) At March 8, 2010, there were 285,897,960 shares of common stock and 8,000 shares of Class B common stock outstanding.
+- (1) All listed directorships are held in companies with securities registered under Section 12 of the Exchange Act or in companies registered as investment companies under the Investment Company Act of 1940, as amended. - (2) Includes the following common shares that may be purchased pursuant to stock options that are exercisable within 60 days: David Simon-250,000 and all directors and executive officers as a group-250,000.
+David Simon exercised all of his options on March 24, 2011. - (3) Includes the following common shares that may be issued upon exchange of units held by the following persons on March 21, 2011: Herbert Simon, David Simon, and other members of the MSA group-31,513,363; Richard S. Sokolov-63,706; and all directors and executive officers as a group-31,577,069.
+Units are exchangeable either for common shares (on a one-for-one basis) or for cash. - (4) Includes the following restricted shares which are subject to vesting requirements: Melvyn E. Bergstein-1,057; Linda Walker Bynoe-943; Larry C. Glasscock-1,079; Karen N. Horn, Ph.D.-1,029; Allan Hubbard-943; Reuben S. Leibowitz-943; Daniel C. Smith, Ph.D.-943; J. Albert Smith, Jr.-1,200; David Simon-45,945; Richard S. Sokolov-18,893; Stephen E. Sterrett-13,949; James M. Barkley-13,949; John Rulli-13,591; and all directors and executive officers as a group-133,936.
+Includes shares acquired through the reinvestment of dividends on common shares held in the Director Deferred Compensation Plan. - (5) At March 21, 2011, there were 293,182,636 shares of common stock and 8,000 shares of Class B common stock outstanding.
 Upon the occurrence of certain events, shares of Class B common stock convert automatically into common shares (on a one-for-one basis).
-These percentages assume the exercise of stock options and the exchange of units for common shares only by the applicable - (6) At March 8, 2010, there were 343,563,896 outstanding units of which we owned, directly or indirectly, 285,905,960 or 83.2%.
-These percentages assume that no units are exchanged for common shares. - (7) Does not include 1,564 shares of common stock held by charitable foundations of which Mr. Leibowitz is an officer or trustee.
-Mr. Leibowitz disclaims beneficial ownership of these shares. - (8) Includes common shares, exercisable stock options and units owned by the estate of Melvin Simon, Herbert Simon and David Simon, MSA, affiliates of MSA and MH Holdings, Inc. See "PRINCIPAL STOCKHOLDERS" - (9) Includes units beneficially owned by the estate of Melvin Simon, Herbert Simon, David Simon, MSA and affiliates of MSA. - (10) Does not include shares and units beneficially owned by members of the Simon family other than the estate of Melvin Simon, Herbert Simon and David Simon or units held by trusts for the benefit of members of the Simon family over which the estate of Melvin Simon, David Simon and MSA do not have voting or dispositive power (4,172,426 units).
+These percentages assume the exercise of stock options and the exchange of units for common shares only by the applicable beneficial owner. - (6) At March 21, 2011, Simon Property Group, L.P. had 353,290,748 units outstanding of which we owned, directly or indirectly, 293,190,636 or 83.0%.
+These percentages assume that no units held by limited partners are exchanged for common shares.
+The number of units shown do not include any long-term incentive performance units, or LTIP units, awarded under a long-term incentive performance program as described in the "COMPENSATION DISCUSSION AND ANALYSIS" section of this proxy statement because the LTIP units are subject to performance and vesting requirements. - (7) Does not include 5,992 shares of common stock held by charitable foundations of which Mr. Leibowitz is an officer or trustee.
+Mr. Leibowitz disclaims beneficial ownership of these shares. - (8) Includes common shares, exercisable stock options and units owned by the MSA group.
+See "PRINCIPAL STOCKHOLDERS." - (9) Includes units beneficially owned by MSA and affiliates of MSA. - (10) Does not include 4,172,426 units beneficially owned by or for the benefit of Simon family members as to which members of the MSA group do not have voting or dispositive power.